Arunima Biswas

 • Prof Sk.
 Manirul Islam, Department of Chemistry, University of Kalyani

-Dr. Utpal Ghosh, Department of Biophysics and Biochemistry, University of Kalyani
+Prof. Kumaresh Ghosh, Department of Chemistry, University of Kalyani

 Inter-institutional Collaboration: